Home Made Dew Control System for a Telescope

 Dew is one of the astronomer's worst enemies.
 If no precautions are taken - dew can easily ruin a perfect observing night, as it forms on mirrors and lenses.
 All telescopes are subject to "the dew problem".
 Open tube reflectors (for example Newtonians) have some advantage over refractors or catadioptrics, since their main mirror is well protected.
 However their secondary mirrors get dewed quite easily.
 Therefore it's mandatory for almost every amateur astronomer to have some kind of dew control solution for his equipment.

-Dew forms on surfaces when they get cooler then ambient temperature, below a certain point ("dew point", which depends on humidity).
-When a surface points up into space (sky) - it radiates the heat away (mainly in infrared) and receives almost nothing in return.
-As a result its temperature can drop low enough for dew to form.
-A surface pointing to ground also radiates.
+Dew can form on surfaces when they get cooler than the ambient temperature, below a certain "dew point" (which depends on humidity).
+When a surface is pointed up, into the sky, it radiates its heat away (mainly via infrared) but receives almost nothing in return.
+As a result its temperature can drop low enough for the dew to form.
+A surface which is pointed down, into the ground, also radiates.
 However the ground radiates back on the surface, and some sort of equilibrium is reached.
-That is the reason why dew is formed more easily on surfaces pointing upwards (as a contrary to common belief that dew is "slowly falling down" like a rain).
+That is the reason why dew is formed more easily on unshielded surfaces pointing upwards (as a contrary to a common belief that dew is "slowly falling down" like a rain).

 There are several approaches to dew control: Dew shields or dew caps, blowing hot air from time to time, etc. I'm using the third approach, which is the most effective one: Heating the optical surface above the dew point.

 There are a lot of commercial solutions for heating, of various prices and complexity.
 Some of the companies which offer them: "Astrozap", "Kendrick", "Thousand Oaks", "Dew Buster".
 I've went for a simple, home-made solution, which closely resembles "Astrozap" products.